-Neste is committed to respecting, supporting and promoting children's rights, and implements the Children's Rights and Business Principles throughout its business operations and value chains, including in our workplace, marketplace and communities.
-We recognize and respect The Convention on the Rights of the Child and its four core principles.
+Neste is committed to respecting, supporting and promoting children's rights, and implements the Children's Rights and Business Principles throughout its business operations and value chains, including in its workplace, marketplace and communities.
+Neste recognizes and respects The Convention on the Rights of the Child and its four core principles.

-In 2023, Neste was once again recognized as a Leader in Global Child Forum's global children's rights and business benchmark, The State of Children's Rights and Business 2023.
-Neste was ranked among the top 15 companies out of the 795 benchmarked companies across eight sectors and six regions and placed as 2nd out of the 119 companies in the energy and utilities sector.
-The report recognizes Neste for making further improvements to its score since the 2021 benchmark and setting a positive example for the whole sector.
+In 2024, Neste was once again recognized as a Leader in Global Child Forum's children's rights and business benchmark, The State of Children's Rights and Business 2024.
+Neste achieved a score of 9 out of 10 in the 2024 benchmark, its highest ranking to date.
+This accomplishment demonstrates Neste's year-on-year improvement and ongoing commitment to safeguarding children's rights throughout its operations and value chains.
+Neste is ranked among the top 10 companies out of 1,802 benchmarked across eight sectors and six regions globally, and placed first out of 237 companies in the energy and utilities sector.